 - CMS requested additional clarification on this proposal, which will be provided in future quarterly report submissions. - Proposal N.7.
 Establish an HCBS Ombudsman Program (Phase 2) to strengthen HCBS delivery.
-(Under CMS Review) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+(CMS approval 5/18/22) - Quarterly Update for Q1 FY 2023: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions. - Quarterly Update for Q4 FY 2022: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
 Additional updates will be provided in subsequent quarterly submissions. - Activity Description: - Establish an Ombudsman program to perform outreach and education on HCBS programs, assist individuals with applying and obtaining HCBS, and identify and report on systemic issues relating to HCBS. - This Ombudsman would be independent of both the state and Managed Care Organization current Ombudsman programs and would have the authority to serve residents transitioning from long-term care facilities to home care settings.
 It would also include opportunities to provide ombudsman services to clients of managed care and integrated programs serving dually eligible members. - Activities are targeted at members receiving services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This proposal strengthens the MLTSS program by providing an independent advocate for the member.
 The ombudsman can help ensure that services are provided in accordance with the 1115 waiver. - This activity is not considered to be administrative in nature.
 The sustainability of this proposal is under development. - The estimated total expenditures and associated state share to be funded through the enhanced HCBS FMAP dollars are under development. - Proposal N.8.
 Closed Loop Referral System (Phase 2) to enhance, expand, and strengthen HCBS delivery.
-(Under CMS Review) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
-Additional updates will be provided in subsequent quarterly submissions. - o Activity Description: - Establish a "Closed-loop referral" technology-enabled workflow that provides real-time view of the status of the patient, while exchanging data amongst team, assigning tasks, and reporting on outcomes.
-A closed-loop referral is one that successfully secures the right resources for patients at the right time, ensuring that the patients' needs are met.
+(CMS approval 5/18/22) - Quarterly Update for Q1 FY 2023: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions.